Naveiras-Lab/MarrowQuant/README.md

 ## Setting up QuPath 0.1.4 for MarrowQuant

-Download this repository and navigate to the ‘Setup’ directory.
+1. Download this repository and navigate to the ‘Setup’ directory.
-Add the contents of the ‘Extensions’ directory in the ‘Extensions’ directory from the QuPath download.
+2. Add the contents of the ‘Extensions’ directory in the ‘Extensions’ directory from the QuPath download.
-Copy the “ij-plugins” directory to a location and keep track of it.
+3. Copy the “ij-plugins” directory to a location and keep track of it.
-Start QuPath.
+4. Start QuPath.
-In Help>Show setup options, make sure to uncheck the verification of updates at launch, as it is not recommended to use more recent versions of QuPath as they may be unsupported by MarrowQuant.
+5. In Help>Show setup options, make sure to uncheck the verification of updates at launch, as it is not recommended to use more recent versions of QuPath as they may be unsupported by MarrowQuant.
-Set the correct maximum amount of RAM you need.
+6. Set the correct maximum amount of RAM you need.
 The typical value recommended is around three quarter of the maximum RAM that the computer possesses, depending on your usage of other programs simultaneously with QuPath.
-Go to Edit>Preferences, and enter the path of the QuPath Extensions folder under "Extensions directory", In "ImageJ plugin directory",  enter the path of the "ij-plugins" folder In "Script Directory", enter the path of the "Code" Directory of MarrowQuant
+7. Go to Edit>Preferences, and enter the path of the QuPath Extensions folder under "Extensions directory", in "ImageJ plugin directory",  enter the path of the "ij-plugins" folder in "Script Directory", enter the path of the "Code" Directory of MarrowQuant

 ## Creation of a project
 Users must create a QuPath project in order to work on the images of interest.
 It is important that you execute the next steps in the same order that is indicated.